A Port in a Storm: Being There for the Bereaved

 Small Gestures Go a Long Way

 While you yourself may not be in as much pain or as affected by grief as your bereaved loved one, it’s vitally important that you never minimize their pain.
-You should consider removing phrases like “it’s not all bad” or “it could be worse, you know” from your lexicon.
-They also don’t want their pain to become a competition for your own pain.
+You should consider removing phrases like “it’s not all bad” or “it could be worse, you know” They also don’t want their pain to become a competition for your own pain.
 For example, don’t make comparisons to pain you’ve experienced in a way that makes their pain seem not as potent.
 You can relate, and even empathize, but never minimize.
 If anything, agree and acknowledge that sometimes, life is painful, and that it’s okay to have bad days.
 Pain is part of the process.
-Feeling it is necessary for eventual healing.
+Feeling it is necessary for this journey.

 Be a Bridge